notpresident35/awesome-learn-gamedev/README.md

 [Mature Optimization](https://carlos.bueno.org/optimization/) - A free book on structuring code for performance, as well as testing large systems.

-🟪 [Data Oriented Design](https://www.dataorienteddesign.com/dodbook/dodmain.html) - A free book on data-oriented design, an alternative to object-oriented programming
+[Data Oriented Design](https://www.dataorienteddesign.com/dodbook/dodmain.html) 🟪 - A free book on data-oriented design, an alternative to object-oriented programming

 [generatingfunctionology](https://www2.math.upenn.edu/~wilf/DownldGF.html) - A free book on generating functions.

-💠[C++ for C# Developers](https://www.jacksondunstan.com/articles/5530) - An extensive tutorial series.
+[C++ for C# Developers](https://www.jacksondunstan.com/articles/5530) 💠 - An extensive tutorial series.

-🟪 [Game Engine Architecture](https://www.gameenginebook.com/) - A book on game engines.
+[Game Engine Architecture](https://www.gameenginebook.com/) 🟪 - A book on game engines.
 About $25 for the e-book, probably worth the investment if you plan to be an engine, tools, or graphics programmer.

 [Pro Git](https://www.git-scm.com/book/en/v2) - A free book on everything git.